 GMDR offers access to electronic copies of over 70 reloading manuals...
 More than 324,000 handloads from most of the reloading manuals published since 1950.
 In conjunction with these electronic copies of the standard industry manuals, the user can add, create, preserve their own data.

-RCBS.Load tries to preserve in the textual visualization of the handloads, the format in which the traditional reloading manuals present the reloading data.
-The RCBS.Load distribution for 2005, includes reloading data from:
+GMDR.Load tries to preserve in the textual visualization of the handloads, the format in which the traditional reloading manuals present the reloading data.
+The GMDR.Load distribution for 2005, includes reloading data from: